 P: Well, I don’t believe in dentists.
 If there are so many dentists in the world, then why do so many people have broken, infected and missing teeth?

 Oh dear.
-Now, despite his unpleasant personality, I’m starting to side with the dentist.
+Now, despite his unpleasant demeanour, I’m starting to side with the dentist.
 Whether or not a Christian will admit it, there is no simple answer to the problem of evil (expressed so eloquently by the dentist in his condescension: ‘Well, you obviously missed all the wars, uh, the devastation, the poverty…everything that goes wrong in this world.’).
 I have some views on how I might approach the problem of evil, but I don’t want to go there with this post.
 It’s also important to note that God has been used to justify a great many wars throughout history (even Bush and Blair claim to have prayed to God before the [misleading] war in Iraq).
 But that at which I want to get is what the patient has used to argue against non-belief – she has decided that she doesn’t believe in dentists.
 There are two major problems I have with her decision.

 1) She has decided that she doesn’t believe in dentists.
-That’s a very difficult position to maintain when you’re sitting in the chair of a dentist‘s office after your dentist appointment and a dentist is standing right in front of you, speaking with you.
+That’s a very difficult position to maintain when you’re sitting in the chair of a dentist’s office after your dentist appointment and a dentist is standing right in front of you, speaking with you.
 If the Christian God was always so readily tangible the argument might stand up a wee bit better.
 But dentists do exist and her assertion that the lack of dental care in the world proves that dentist’s don’t exist is somehow akin to this dentist’s argument against the existence of God by way of the problem of evil is complete and utter nonsense.
 In the spirit of this unlikely exchange, this patient’s thanking of God after her dental procedure reveals that she believes that God was somehow present and responsible for the ending of the procedure.
 This can be seen as implying that God is capable of being present in many places at one time (omnipresence) and that is powerful enough to bring her through this dental challenge (omnipotence).
 The dentist argues that an ever present and all powerful God (who is also a good God [omnibenevolence]) cannot exist in light of the brokenness in the world.
-And whilst there are many different conceptions of God, these three things—presence, power and goodness—form part of the general understanding of the concept of ‘God’ in Western society.
+And while there are many different conceptions of God, these three things—presence, power and goodness—form part of the general understanding of the concept of ‘God’ in Western society, or at least within the Christian religion.
 ‘Dentist’, on the other hand, does not carry the same weight.
 No one in their right mind believes dentists are omnipresent.
 No one in their right mind believes dentists are omnipotent.
 Some people believe that dentists are actually evil.
 So to argue that dentists, because of their lack of omnipresence and omnipotence (and to some people, their lack of omnibenevolence), do not exist, is quite silly.

 2) She has decided that she doesn’t believe in dentists.
 I have argued against the concept that we ‘choose’ what we believe in other posts (particularly here in ‘Agnosticism in the Kingdom of God’, from 23 September 2011 and here in ‘Some thoughts on religion and its place in my life’, 9 May 2012), but I’ll attempt to reiterate and expand some of that argument here.
 In short, I don’t believe any of us choose what we believe and instead—based upon the information we store in our heads from our experiences—we ‘reason’ to what makes the most sense to us.
-It’s not Logic with a capital ‘L’, but it’s some type of existential logic.
+It’s not Logic with a capital ‘L’, but some type of existential logic.

 Now when Jesus came into the district of Caesarea Philippi, he asked his disciples, ‘Who do people say that the Son of Man is?’
 And they said, ‘Some say John the Baptist, but others Elijah, and still others Jeremiah or one of the prophets.’
 He said to them, ‘But who do you say that I am?’
 Simon Peter answered, ‘You are the Messiah, the Son of the living God.’
 And Jesus answered him, ‘Blessed are you, Simon son of Jonah!
 For flesh and blood has not revealed this to you, but my Father in heaven.’
-Matthew 16:13-17, NRSV
+(Matthew 16:13-17)

 Even the account of St Paul’s conversion implies that faith is something that happened to Saul, not something he chose (see Acts 9).
 If the element of choice is ever involved in the Scripture, I believe it’s a matter of choosing between that which is in line with the values of the kingdom of God and that which is out of line with the values of the kingdom of God.
 As a result of acting upon belief, some people are commended by Christ:

 As he approached Jericho, a blind man was sitting by the roadside begging.
 When he heard a crowd going by, he asked what was happening.
 They told him, ‘Jesus of Nazareth is passing by.’
 Then he shouted, ‘Jesus, Son of David, have mercy on me!’
 Those who were in front sternly ordered him to be quiet; but he shouted even more loudly, ‘Son of David, have mercy on me!’
 Jesus stood still and ordered the man to be brought to him; and when he came near, he asked him, ‘What do you want me to do for you?’
 He said, ‘Lord, let me see again.’
 Jesus said to him, ‘Receive your sight; your faith has saved you.’
 Immediately he regained his sight and followed him, glorifying God; and all the people, when they saw it, praised God.
-Luke 18:35-43, NRSV
+(Luke 18:35-43)

 There are many other similar passages in the Gospels (such as Matthew 9:22, Mark 5:34, Luke 7:50), but as is expressed in the Epistle of St James, faith/belief is a gift from God: